As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Red Zinfandel (as with all red wines) is traditionally served at “room temperature”.
 However, the ideal “room temperature” for red wines is not necessarily the same as the ideal temp for humans.

 Ideally, reds are served between 65° F and 72° F – much cooler than that of a typical summer day.
 Even with this ideal colder temperature, red zinfandel wines are still not at their best when served well-chilled like white wines.
-This is because zinfandel’s higher tannin and weight lock-in aromas and flavors at cold temperatures making them taste flat.
+This is because zinfandel’s higher tannin and weight lock-in aromas and flavors at cold temperatures make them taste flat.

 Easier drinking red zinfandels (light-bodied) are probably best enjoyed even closer to 60-65° F degrees (if stored in a room above 70°, chill 30 – 60 minutes in the refrigerator) than heavier red zinfandels.